netzkolchose/django-computedfields/docs/examples.rst

         item.some_field = new_value
         save()
         # post_save signal:
-            update_dependent(item)  # full refesh on dependents
+            update_dependent(item, old)         # full refesh on dependents

 Yes, we actually called `updated_dependent` over and over.
-For the single instance hooks there is no other way to guarantee data integrity in between, thus we have to do the full roundtrip for each call (the roundtrip itself is rather cheap in this example, but might be much more expensive with more complicated dependencies).
+For the single instance signal hooks there is no other way to guarantee data integrity in between, thus we have to do the full roundtrip for each call (the roundtrip itself is rather cheap in this example, but might be much more expensive with more complicated dependencies).

 With a bulk action this can be rewritten much shorter: